AmrBenSalem/AWS-SAA-C02-Course/README.md

 Concerned with who did what.

-Logs API calls or activities as **CloudTrail Event**
+Logs API calls or activities of AWS account as **CloudTrail Event**.
 Stores the last 90 days of events in the **Event History**.
 This is enabled by default and is no additional cost.

 To customize the service you need to create a new **trail**.
-Two types of events.
+3 types of events.
 Default only logs Management Events

 - Management Events:
 Provide information about management operations performed on resources in the AWS account.
 Create an EC2 instance or terminating one.

 - Data Events:
 Objects being uploaded to S3 or a Lambda function being invoked.
 This is not enabled by default and must be enabled for that trail.

+- Insight Events:
+Identify unsual activities, errors or user behavior in the account.

 #### 1.3.9.1.
 CloudTrail Trail